j-schreiber/js-sf-cli-security-audit/messages/org.audit.init.md

 # flags.target-org.summary

-Target org to analyse to initialise classifications for permissions
+Target org to export permissions, profiles, users, etc.

 # flags.output-dir.summary

-Directory where policies and classifications are created.
-If empty, the root directory will be used.
+Directory where the audit config is initialised.
+If not set, the root directory will be used.

 # examples